umuro/reducer/README.md

 The search priority of functions will be in this order 1\.
 User space.
 Defined in the script
 2\.
 Built-in extension.
 Special domains to extend the Reducer.
-Look up for a mapping in ReducerExternal_ReducerLibrary.res 3\.
+Look up for a mapping in Reducer_Extension_ReducerLibrary.res 3\.
 Very Basic built-ins not provided by MathJs library.
 If they are very basic to computer languages in general.
 4\.
 MathJs built-in